 Set Current Location

 This area of Johannesburg is filled with mixed themes and is rife with history.
 A symbol of South Africa's journey to freedom, the Constitutional Court sits where the Old Fort Prison Complex used to house both political and common criminals.
 Figures such as Robert Sobukwe, Mahatma Gandhi and Nelson Mandela were once imprisoned in these walls until its closure in 1983.
 This site has been transformed into a monument of justice.
 Guided and interactive tours are scheduled regularly.

-At 228 meters/728 feet tall, the Carlton Centre is the tallest building in Africa, making it one of Johannesburg's most popular landmarks.
-Built in the 1970's, the center has been an iconic part of the city's skyline ever since, with such additional features as the 50th floor, Top of Africa, observation deck, which offers panoramic views of the city, as well as an underground shopping mall, which connects the center to the neighboring Carlton Hotel (currently closed).
+At 228 meters (728 feet tall), the Carlton Centre is one of the tallest buildings in Africa, making it one of Johannesburg's most popular landmarks.
+Built in the 1970's, the center has been an iconic part of the city's skyline ever since, with such additional features as the 50th floor, Top of Africa, observation deck, which offers panoramic views of the city, as well as an underground shopping mall, which connects the center to the neighboring Carlton Hotel.
 Located in the heart of Johannesburg's Central Business District, this conveniently located landmark should be a part of any visitor's itinerary.

 Art On Main is an art gallery that displays a number of very interesting art pieces.
 The creative space does more than display artwork.
 Artists congregate to discuss and share ideas, opinions, and thoughts, while an outdoor cinema screens film and a rooftop bar let artists, as well as customers, relax over a drink.
 They also have a reading room, art supplies, and bookstore and even host music concerts.
 Do call ahead for more details about the artists and more.